AlexCue987/konsumers/README.md

 ### Computing multiple results while iterating a sequence once, to improve performance.

-In following example we iterate over daily weather data once, and simultaneously computes the following:
+In following example we iterate over daily weather data once, and simultaneously compute the following:

 * the warmest day
 * the lowest temperature